modx-pro/Docs/en/00_About_project.md

 The code starts from the new line.
 Blank lines before and after the code voluntarily.

+### Newline
+For making the forced line break you need to add two spaces at the end of the line.
+Parser will replace them with the tag `br`.

 ### Tables
 You can use tables for easy display data, such as snippet properties:
 ```